tpoisot/ms_proba_networks/ms/maintext.md

 ## Implementation

-We provide these measures in a free and open-source (MIT license) library for the `julia` language, available at `http://github.com/PoisotLab/ProbabilisticNetwork.jl`.
+We provide these measures of probabilistic network structure in a free and open-source (MIT license) library for the `julia` language, available at `http://github.com/PoisotLab/ProbabilisticNetwork.jl`.
 The code can be cited using the following DOI: **TODO**.
 A user guide, and API reference, can be found at `http://probabilisticnetworkjl.readthedocs.org/en/latest/`.
 The code library